Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 If your baby has started solids, try and encourage them to eat fruit.
 Chop or mash these if it’s easier for them to eat.
 The best fruits for constipation are apples, pears and strawberries.

-Talk to your health visitor if you’re at all worried.
+Talk to your health visiting team if you’re at all worried.